SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

   government databases now wildly inaccurate <sup id="fn3a">[[3]](#fn3)</sup> (and we've even documented some of that on this Crummy Little Blog That Nobody Reads (CLBTNR) <sup id="fn4a">[[4]](#fn4)</sup>, so it's not a stretch to think that Trump might direct them to lie about inflation.
+(It's time to resurrect the MIT Billion Prices Project <sup id="fn5a">[[5]](#fn5)</sup>, which provided an independent check on the US government CPI data from 2007 - 2015.
+The US CPI was more or less accurate.)

 <a href="{{ site.baseurl }}/images/2025-06-11-weekend-portfolio-trump-2-asset-allocation.jpg"><img src="{{ site.baseurl }}/images/2025-06-11-weekend-portfolio-trump-2-asset-allocation-thumb.jpg" width="400" height="211" alt="Asset allocation: a bit more of the bonds are now foreign" title="Asset allocation: a bit more of the bonds are now foreign" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2025-06-11-weekend-portfolio-trump-2-pies.jpg"><img src="{{ site.baseurl }}/images/2025-06-11-weekend-portfolio-trump-2-pies-thumb.jpg" width="400" height="329" alt="Pie charts: Tax status and asset allocation" title="Pie charts: Tax status and asset allocation" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 So we decided to lighten up on Treasuries &amp; TIPS a little bit.
 The alternatives are quite limited:
-- We don't want corporate bonds, since we've previously done regression analyses those look like Treasuries plus a little stock. <sup id="fn5a">[[5]](#fn5)</sup>  You can't diversify away from stock risk by adding more stock!
+- We don't want corporate bonds, since we've previously done regression analyses those look like Treasuries plus a little stock. <sup id="fn6a">[[6]](#fn6)</sup>  You can't diversify away from stock risk by adding more stock!
 - Junk bonds are even more so, and quite risky even in ordinary recessions, let alone what's about to happen.
 - Dividend stocks?
 C'mon, say it with me: _you can't diversify away from stock risk by adding more stock!
 - Alts like commodities, gold, futures, crypto?
 Oh, please.
 Those are not investments.
 Those are tools to fleece na&iuml;ve investors.
 I'm na&iuml;ve, but not _that_ much.